SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

         args: instance server stop ${{ secrets.SERVER_ID_GPU }}
 ```

 This action does the same thing we would do, from starting the server, executing scripts, and shutting everything down again.
+Except it does it automatically.

 You can also see that we use a couple of secrets so our action can do its job.
 These secrets are, for example, the access keys for Scaleway or our server IP-addresses.
 You can add secrets to your repository under Settings → Secrets.
 Here are the secrets we need: